Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 This is the mixture after I gave it another blast in my Nutribullet.

-I got a glass and I ran a little Monin chocolate mint syrup around the edge.
+I got a glass and I ran a little Monin syrup around the edge.
 You could use any flavour syrup that you like and there are LOTS out there!